AriFordsham/GHCWiki/data-parallel/regular.md

               -> (Array dim a, Array (dim, Int) a)
 ```

+**SLPJ: didn't understand scan**.
 Manipulating the shape of arrays:

 ```wiki
 -- size of both shapes have to be the same, otherwise runtime error